frederic-perez/AmE-dictionary/data/idioms.md

 __be keen about (someone or something)__
 __be kept in the dark (about something)__ :two: To be kept uninformed (about something); to be excluded from full knowledge or disclosure (of something). _I don’t fully trust John to keep our plan a secret, so I think it best that he be kept in the dark for now._
 __be kicked to the curb__ :dart: To be discarded, abandoned, or dismissed (as from employment) due to being unwanted, obsolete, or redundant.
-__be kicked upstairs__ To be promoted to a higher role or position in a company that has little actual responsibility or authority.
+__be kicked upstairs__ :two: To be promoted to a higher role or position in a company that has little actual responsibility or authority. _John was kicked upstairs to an assistant manager position so he would stop griping about his pay._
 __be knocking on heaven’s door__ To be dying; to be approaching or very close to death (i.e., about to be admitted into the afterlife).
 __be left (out) in the cold__ To be ignored, forgotten, or excluded, as from a group, activity, benefit, etc.
 __be left holding the bag__ :dart::two: To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US. _My partner had been cooking the books for years, but I was left holding the bag when the business collapsed._ _If a project goes bust, investors are left holding the bag._